xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integrate-test-case/image2017-8-5-163A513A18.png" width=70% alt="Download qTest test case">

 3. The **Downloaded test case preview** dialog opens.
-You can see all test cases in the integrated qTest module are available for download.
+You can see all test cases in the integrated qTest module that are available for download.
 Select the test case you want to download.
 Click **OK** to continue.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integrate-test-case/image2017-8-5-163A523A29.png" width=70% alt="Downloaded test case preview">